Seriously craving bread? You’re not alone.

 Keto Cloud Bread (“Oopsie Bread”)

-This low carb cloud bread (also called “oopsie bread”) has only four ingredients, is keto-friendly and only has less than half a gram of net carbs in it.
+This low-carb cloud bread (also called “oopsie bread”) has only four ingredients, is keto-friendly, and clocks in with less than half a gram of net carbs.

 - Prep Time: 10 minutes